SHartman/academic-cv/content/home/projects.md

 weight: 65

 title: Projects
-subtitle: 'Check out what I've been working on'
+subtitle: 'Check out what I have been working on'

 content:
   # Page type to display.
 E.g. project.